jlwalkerlg/blog/content/posts/software-development/error-handling-in-ddd.md

 categories:
   - Software Development
 tags:
-  - domain driven design
+  - domain-driven-design
-  - software architecture
+  - software-architecture
-  - the clean architecture
+  - the-clean-architecture
 ---

 Deciding where and how to handle errors in DDD is tricky because it involves two conflicting concerns: encapsulation of domain knowledge and user experience.